Critical scalarization and descalarization of black holes in a generalized scalar-tensor theory: Introduction

-{\it \textbf{Introduction.}} One of the fascinating topics in general relativity is the black hole (BH) no-hair theorem.
-Recently an attempt to challenge this theorem has been achieved by considering a quadratic scalar field coupling with the Gauss-Bonnet (GB) \citep{Doneva1711,Silva1711,Antoniou1711,Cunha:2019dwb,Herdeiro:2020wei,Berti:2020kgk,Dima:2020yac} or Maxwell invariant \citep{Herdeiro:2018wub}.
-At linear level such coupling can trigger tachyonic instability, which spontaneously scalarizes a bald BH (BBH) through a second order phase transition.
-Besides scalarization, dynamical descalarization through second order phase transition was observed in black hole binaries \cite{Silva:2020omi, Elley:2022ept}.
-Considering higher order scalar coupling, it was found that in the fully nonlinear evolution both scalarization and descalarization can happen more violently through a first order phase transition in both scalar-GB (sGB) \cite{Doneva:2021tvn,Blazquez-Salcedo:2022omw,Doneva:2022byd} and Einstein-Maxwell-scalar (EMS) theories \citep{Blazquez-Salcedo:2020nhs,LuisBlazquez-Salcedo:2020rqp,Blazquez-Salcedo:2020crd,Zhang:2021nnn,Zhang:2022cmu}.
-In EMS theory critical dynamics in different orders of phase transitions to realize scalarization and descalarization were explored thoroughly in \citep{Zhang:2021nnn,Zhang:2022cmu}.
-At the threshold of perturbation, the critical solution (CS) in the first order phase transition was uncovered resembling the type I critical gravitational collapse \cite{Choptuik:1996yg,Liebling:1996dx,Bizon:1998kq,Gundlach:2007gc}.
-The discovery of critical phenomena in the scalarization and descalarization enriched the study of critical dynamics in gravity.
+One of the fascinating topics in general relativity is the black hole (BH) no-hair theorem.
+Recently, an attempt to challenge this theorem has been made by considering a quadratic scalar field coupling with the Gauss--Bonnet (GB) \citep{Doneva1711,Silva1711,Antoniou1711,Cunha:2019dwb,Herdeiro:2020wei,Berti:2020kgk,Dima:2020yac} or Maxwell invariant \citep{Herdeiro:2018wub}.
+At the linear level, such coupling can trigger tachyonic instability, which spontaneously scalarizes a bald black hole (BBH) through a second-order phase transition.
+Besides scalarization, dynamical descalarization through second-order phase transition was observed in BH binaries \cite{Silva:2020omi, Elley:2022ept}.
+Considering higher order scalar coupling, in the fully nonlinear evolution, both scalarization and descalarization can occur more violently through a first-order phase transition in both the scalar--GB (sGB) \cite{Doneva:2021tvn,Blazquez-Salcedo:2022omw,Doneva:2022byd} and Einstein--Maxwell-scalar (EMS) theories \citep{Blazquez-Salcedo:2020nhs,LuisBlazquez-Salcedo:2020rqp,Blazquez-Salcedo:2020crd,Zhang:2021nnn,Zhang:2022cmu}.
+Regarding the EMS theory, critical dynamics in different orders of phase transitions were thoroughly explored to realize scalarization and descalarization \citep{Zhang:2021nnn, Zhang:2022cmu}.
+For an initial scalar wavepacket parameterized by $p$, which can represent the amplitude, wavepacket width, or length, there exists a threshold $p_*$.
+When $p$ approaches $p_*$, a violent change occurs at very early stages, primarily driven by initial data.
+Subsequently, all intermediate solutions are attracted to a critical solution (CS), which corresponds to a metastable, scalarized BH solution in theory, and remain in this state for an extended period.
+By precisely fine-tuning $p$ to the critical value $p_*$, the evolution theoretically indefinitely remains on this CS.
+In the late stages, the intermediate solutions decay to BBHs if $p<p_*$ or to scalarized charged BHs if $p>p_*$.
+The critical phenomena observed in the first-order phase transition resemble those found in type I critical gravitational collapse \cite{Choptuik:1996yg,Liebling:1996dx,Bizon:1998kq,Gundlach:2007gc}.
+The discovery of critical phenomena in scalarization and descalarization has supplemented the existing knowledge on critical dynamics in gravity.